Mount Vesuvius: The two Plinys

 Pliny's uncle, Pliny the Elder, was in command of the Roman fleet at Misenum and had meanwhile decided to investigate the phenomenon at close hand in a light vessel.
 As the ship was preparing to leave the area, a messenger came from his friend Rectina (wife of Tascius) living on the coast near the foot of the volcano, explaining that her party could only get away by sea and asking for rescue.
 Pliny ordered the immediate launching of the fleet galleys to the evacuation of the coast.
 He continued in his light ship to the rescue of Rectina's party.

 He set off across the bay but, in the shallows on the other side, encountered thick showers of hot cinders, lumps of pumice and pieces of rock.
-Advised by the helmsman to turn back, he stated, "Fortune favors the brave" and ordered him to continue to Stabiae (about 4.5 km from Pompeii).
+Advised by the helmsman to turn back, he stated, "Fortune favours the brave" and ordered him to continue to Stabiae (about 4.5 km from Pompeii).

 Pliny the Elder and his party saw what they believed to be flames coming from several parts of the crater.
 After staying overnight, the party was driven from the building by an accumulation of material, presumably tephra, which threatened to block all egress.
 They woke Pliny, who had been napping and emitting loud snoring.
 They elected to take to the fields with pillows tied to their heads to protect them from the raining debris.
 They approached the beach again, but the wind prevented the ships from leaving.
 Pliny sat down on a sail that had been spread for him and could not rise, even with assistance, when his friends departed.
 Though Pliny the Elder died, his friends ultimately escaped by land.

 In the first letter to Tacitus, Pliny the Younger suggested that his uncle's death was due to the reaction of his weak lungs to a cloud of poisonous, sulphurous gas that wafted over the group.
 However, Stabiae was 16 km from the vent (roughly where the modern town of Castellammare di Stabia is situated), and his companions were unaffected by the volcanic gases.
 It is more likely that the corpulent Pliny died from another cause, such as a stroke or heart attack.
 His body was found with no apparent injuries the next day, after dispersal of the plume.